 This list of famous introverted movie stars and celebrities has a few names that will surprise you!
-Included is a test for introversion to help you figure out your own personality traits.
+Included is a test for introverted personality traits to help you where on the introversion spectrum you stand.

 Here’s a quick way to tell if you’re an introvert or an extrovert: “If there is an emergency do you tend to stand still and feel somewhat shut down or in slow motion?
 If you have a standstill reaction to stress more often, then you are probably an introvert,” says psychotherapist and author Marti Olsen Laney, author of The Introvert Advantage: How to Thrive in an Extrovert World.
 “In a crisis do you tend to move your body immediately and feel like taking action, maybe without pausing to think?
 Then you are probably an extrovert if you react with movement.”